 Longissimus thoracis is divided into a lumbar and thoracic portion, each one having its own set of origins and insertions:

 - Lumbar portion - is usually composed of 5 fascicles, most of which originate from the lumbar intermuscular aponeurosis which is attached to the medial end of the iliac crest.
 These fascicles ascend and insert into the accessory and transverse processes of vertebrae L1-L4.
-The inferiormost fascicle arises separately from the lumbar intermuscular aponeurosis at the anteromedial aspect of the ilium and the posterior sacroiliac ligament.
+The inferiormost fascicle arises separately from the lumbar intermuscular aponeurosis at the medial part of sacropelvic surface of ilium and the posterior sacroiliac ligament.
 It inserts into the accessory and transverse processes of vertebra L5.

 - Thoracic portion - contains 11-12 fascicles arranged in a tiered fashion across the length of the posterior thoracic wall.
 Some fascicles originate from the spinous and transverse processes of vertebrae L1-L5 and their supraspinous ligaments.
 They ascend and insert into the transverse processes of vertebrae T1-T6.
 Other fascicles originate from the median sacral crest, posterior surface of the sacrum and the posterior iliac crest.
 They ascend and insert into the transverse processes of vertebrae T7-T12, as well as the angles of adjacent ribs.

 The longissimus muscle is a deep muscle of the back that spans the entire length of the vertebral column.
 It assumes a central position within the erector spinae group, in between the spinalis and iliocostalis muscles.
 It is found on either sides of the vertebral bodies, running superficial to the transversospinalis and spinalis thoracis muscles.
 Longissimus is located deep to the splenius capitis, splenius colli, iliocostalis thoracis, iliocostalis lumborum muscles, and erector spinae aponeurosis.